1. Running a pre-defined set#

 The output files we have obtained can be plotted in various ways.
 Let’s look at how to make some simple plots on Python.
 Feel free to skip this vignette if you’d like to use a different language.

-directory you cloned from GitHub will contain a plotting script called GeneralMetapopPlots.py
+The plot directory you cloned from GitHub will contain a plotting library called gdsimsplotlib.py we can use for gdsims-specific plots.
+The plotting library is colour-blind friendly.

 Required installations for this tutorial